Dear survivor,

 We hope that the information that we give you in the following can help you to take some first steps to move on in life.

-The world may seem different from before
+The world may seem different than before

 Because of the abuse that you may have been exposed to, you may experience going through a difficult and painful time.
 Maybe you feel like the world seems different from how it used to be, like it is not quite the same as it was before?
 Maybe your feelings about, or relationship to yourself and people around you seem different?
 Maybe it is difficult to talk to family and friends about what happened, or maybe you do not want to talk about it to anyone?
 Maybe you find it difficult to spend time with other people?
 Maybe you find it difficult to trust people?